9 Interesting Facts About Beetles You Probably Didn’t Know

 The Goliath beetle (Goliathus goliathus) is on the opposite end of the scale, weighing in at 100 grams.
 South America is home to the world’s largest (and, perhaps longest) insect.
 Titanus giganteus, as its name suggests, can expand itself up to 20 centimeters long.

-Are you interested in learning about beetles with different colors?
+Are you interested in learning about beetles of different colors?
 Check out this article to learn about a list of green metallic beetles or this one on iridescent beetles.

 3. Beetles Have a Significant Economic Impact